davidtheclark/react-aria-modal/README.md

 Maybe it's just a wrapper around `setState()`; or maybe you use some more involved Flux-inspired state management — whatever the case, this module leaves the state management up to *you* instead of making assumptions.
 That also makes it easier to create your own "close modal" buttons; because you have the function that closes the modal right there, written by you, at your disposal.

-If you may omit this prop if you don't want clicks outside the modal or Escape to close it, so don't want to provide a function.
+You may omit this prop if you don't want clicks outside the modal or Escape to close it, so don't want to provide a function.

 ### applicationNode